-- 3.2.1 In years where there are Career Faculty promotion reviews in HIEP, the executive director appoints a promotion review committee and selects one member to be the chair of the committee.
-In the event that the executive director is up for promotion review, the College of Education Dean or designee will appoint the committee. - 3.2.2 The committee will be made up of 3-6 faculty members, including a mix of both tenure track faculty (TTF) and Career Faculty members who have a rank equivalent or higher to the aspirational rank of the candidate. - 3.2.3 The committee should include at least one Career Faculty member of the appropriate rank, if such a faculty member is available.
-Prior to appointing a funding contingent faculty Career Faculty member, the supervisor of the Career Faculty will confirm that their participation in this committee is permitted by their funding source. - 3.2.4 The committee will not include the candidate's immediate supervisor or the Institute executive director. - 3.2.5 In the event that there are not enough members of HIEP at the appropriate rank to make up a committee, the executive director will appoint faculty members from other units. - 3.2.6 The committee is responsible for reviewing the candidate's materials, voting, and making a written recommendation, including a formal vote, to the executive director.
-The executive director will include a voting summary in their evaluation letter.
+- 3.2.1 In years where there are research NTTF promotion reviews in IFS, the institute director appoints a promotion review committee and selects one member to be the chair of the committee.
+In the event that the institute director is being promoted, the VPRI or designee will appoint the committee. - 3.2.2 The committee will be made up of three tenure track faculty (TTF) and C-NTTF members who have a rank equivalent or higher to the aspirational rank of the candidate. - 3.2.3 The committee should include at least one research C-NTTF member of the appropriate rank, if such a faculty member is available.
+Prior to appointing a funding contingent faculty C-NTTF member, the supervisor of the C-NTTF will confirm that their participation in this committee is permitted by their funding source. - 3.2.4 The review committee will not include the candidate's immediate supervisor or the institute director. - 3.2.5 In the event that there are not enough members of IFS at the appropriate rank to make up a committee, the institute director will appoint faculty members from other units. - 3.2.6 The promotion review committee is responsible for reviewing the candidate's materials and providing a written recommendation to the institute director.
+The institute director will make the candidate's file and reviews available to the voting members of the institute who will review and vote on the candidate's promotion case. - 3.2.7 The institute director will share a summary evaluation letter, including a voting summary and any other pertinent information.
+The institute director will share their memorandum and recommendation with the candidate and allow them 10 days from the date of receipt of the memorandum to provide responsive material or information which shall be included in the evaluation file.
+The complete evaluation file will then be forwarded to the OVPRI by the institute director.